BrendanSia/ms-bank/README.md

 5. Review API interactions within the codebase.

 ## Logging Configuration
-Logging in this project is configured using Logback.
-Logs are written to the application.log file by default.
-You can customize the logging configuration in the logback.xml file located in the src/main/resources directory.
-To clear the log file, you can manually delete it or implement custom logic to clear it programmatically.
+In this project, Logback is used for logging.
+By default, logs go into the application.log file.
+You can change how logging works by editing the logback.xml file in the src/main/resources directory.

 ## Contribution